 Uranium at Mustamaa is locally hosted by a breccia unit.
 The breccia is contained within greater than 500 metre long and up to 40 metre wide apatite bearing dolomite horizon.
 Mineralization is developed both within dolomite, and intercalated chlorite schist.
 The style of uranium mineralization is similar to Mawson's 100% owned Nuottijärvi 1 claim application, located 260 kilometres to the south east.

 Other Uranium Projects

-The Company also staked the Paukkanjanvaara 1 claim in February 2007, which was granted in September 2009.
+The Company also staked the Paukkanjanvaara 1 claim in February 2007.

 Future Developments